Home Compare CTAS vs ELIS.PA

 Cintas vs Elis: Which Stock Looks Stronger in 2026?

-Cintas holds the cleaner structural position, with the lead spread across profitability and stability.
+Cintas holds the cleaner structural position, with the lead spread across stability and profitability.
 Elis still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward Elis, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with Cintas, but the market is not currently confirming it.

-The clearest separation starts in profitability, with stability adding a second layer of support.
+The clearest separation starts in stability, but profitability adds another real layer to the result.
 Cintas Corporation leads by 13 points on the overall comparison score.

 INDUSTRY COMPARISON